Hike at a Glance

 Divided into six distinct sections, Girrungun National Park showcases a diverse tapestry of natural wonders.
 Witness the power and majesty of Wallaman Falls, Australia's highest single-drop waterfall, or feel the spray of Blencoe Falls cascading towards the Herbert River.
 History buffs can retrace the steps of early European explorers by traversing the 10km Dalrymple Gap walking track.
 Adventurous hikers can tackle the challenging slopes of Mount Fox, an ancient volcano offering panoramic views of the surrounding countryside.
 Explore Princess Hills, where the Herbert River dramatically plunges over a rockface to form Herbert River Falls.
 Birdwatchers will delight in observing a diverse array of water birds at the seasonal waterholes and lagoons of Wairuna.

-Looking for hikes and trails in Girringun National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Girringun National Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit